m-marini/scalarl/docs/BaseNNQLearning.md

 - Hidden layer with h nodes and tanh activation
 - Output linear layer with a node for each action predicting the Q function

-For each step the agent feeds the network with the current observation of state and record the values of Q(s, *).
+For each step the agent feeds the network with the current observation of state and record the output values as Q(s, a).

 Then it chooses the action with highest Q value